 It should also take into consideration your company retirement plan if you have one.
 The public sector has a very good retirement plan for their employees, provided you are happy to work for 30 years.
-These investors may never need to use their RRSP since it is part of the retirement plan depending on how it is setup.
+These investors may never need to use their RRSP since it is part of the retirement plan depending on how it is set up.

 Most of all, YOU need to define how you want your retirement to be.
 WHERE do you see yourself.
 SET GOALS towards a retirement plan.
-Are you going to retire on a shoe string budget?
+Are you going to retire on a shoestring budget?
 Or are you going to manage dozen of properties?
 YOUR AMBITIONS will guide your planning and goals.

 - If you plan on buying a few stocks and retain them for 20 years, what are the tax savings the RRSP account provide you with?

 - If you buy dividend paying stock, do you save in the end when you withdraw the money?
-You definitely leverage tax free growth on tax efficient dividends, but how much taxes will you pay on it when it comes time to withdraw it.
+You definitely leverage tax-free growth on tax efficient dividends, but how much taxes will you pay on it when it comes time to withdraw it.

 Consider all your accounts for your retirement plan and not just your RRSP account.
 Each type of account has a purpose and can work together.
-I may not seem interested in a RRSP account from this post, but most of my wealth is in my RRSP account at the moment because it is beneficial as my company has a matching contribution plan.
+I may not seem interested in an RRSP account from this post, but most of my wealth is in my RRSP account at the moment because it is beneficial as my company has a matching contribution plan.
 However, I have nearly $100,000 in unused contribution room and filling that gap is not a goal of mine at the moment.
 Having contribution room can actually be useful at some point…